microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveFieldSharing/README.md

-# Retrieve field sharing records
+# Retrieve column sharing records

-This sample shows how to retrieve the `PrincipalObjectAttributeAccess` (field sharing) records for an entity.
+This sample shows how to retrieve the `PrincipalObjectAttributeAccess` (column sharing) records for a table.

 ## How to run this sample